 “Executive Director” refers to the Executive Director or his or her designated representative.

-A. Filing and Investigation of Complaints
+A. Filing and investigation of complaints

 Any person may file a complaint against an Advertiser with NCRA who is not a Member of the Association on an approved NCRA complaint form, or in a format meeting the requirements set forth in Paragraph A.2.
 The Executive Director shall promptly acknowledge receipt of all complaints.
-The Executive Director shall send a copy of these complaint procedures, the Code of Professional Ethics, and the NCRA Advertising Policy to the person making the complaint.
+The Executive Director shall send a copy of these complaint procedures, the Code of Professional Ethics, and the NCRA Advertising and Sponsorship Policy to the person making the complaint.
 If the complaint does not contain all of the required information, the Executive Director shall advise the person making the complaint that further information must be provided before any further action can be taken, and shall specify what further information is required.
 Any complaint not meeting the requirements of Paragraph A.2. will not be considered.

 All complaints must be in writing, signed by the person making the complaint, and addressed to the Executive Director of the Association.
 All complaints must contain the name and address of the Advertiser complained against, a description of the conduct complained of, and references to the specific provisions of the Code involved in the complaint.
 In addition, the complaint must include all pertinent documentation that is made to substantiate the complaint available at the time the complaint.
 All complaints must be signed by the complainant and the complainant must affirm that the facts stated in the complaint are true and accurate to the best of the complainant’s knowledge and belief.
 The complaint must also contain the complainant’s consent for the Association’s disclosure of the complaint to the Advertiser complained against, the members of the Committee of Professional Ethics, and Association directors, officers and appropriate staff.